Frequently Asked Questions

 Answer:

 This is an important question and an important issue to understand.
-Ethanol, unlike other drugs, is fairly ubiquitous in our environment.
-It's in food (ie vanilla extract).
+Ethanol, unlike other drugs of abuse, is very commonly found in our environment.
+Ethanol can be found in food (ie vanilla extract).
 It's used as solvent in "over-the-counter" meds.
 It's used in ceremonies (ie communion, etc).
-It's virtually present at some level in everything that contains glucose.
-It is recommended that anyone being tested (i.e. those in monitoring following alcohol problems) be advised that they should not consume food containing significant alcohol, such as avoiding OTC meds containing alcohol, mouthwash with alcohol, and/or communion wine or anything else containing significant alcohol.
+It is recommended that anyone being tested (i.e. those in monitoring following alcohol problems) be advised that they should avoid all possible sources of alcohol including food containing significant alcohol, OTC meds containing alcohol, mouthwash containing alcohol, and/or communion wine or anything else containing significant alcohol.

 Question?